-The following excerpt from How Does a Blind Person Get Around is an example of what a blind person is likely to encounter while walking down the street.
+The following excerpt from "How Does a Blind Person Get Around?" is an example of what a blind person is likely to encounter while walking down the street.
 Pay particular attention to the details the person must be aware of in the environment.

-On the sidewalk, a blind person may use the sounds of parallel traffic to judge her distance from the street.
-As she walks, she can determine whether she is on an asphalt or concrete sidewalk by the type and texture of the sounds made by her shoes and cane, and the pressure on the soles of her feet.
-She hears the sounds of traffic and the direction in which it is moving, the noises of machinery, and the sounds of people walking in and out of shops.
+On the sidewalk, a blind person may use the sounds of parallel traffic to judge his/her distance from the street.
+As he/she walks, he/she can determine whether she is on an asphalt or concrete sidewalk by the type and texture of the sounds made by his/her shoes and cane, and the pressure on the soles of his/her feet.
+He/she hears the sounds of traffic and the direction in which it is moving, the noises of machinery, and the sounds of people walking in and out of shops.
 Landmarks may be the smell of hamburger from a restaurant's exhaust fan or the stench from the uncovered garbage cans that stand uncollected.
-The sun's radiation helps her figure out direction.
-The quick absence of the sun's heat may indicate a marquee or a canopy overhead.
-A drop in temperature to the side may tell her there is an alley between buildings.
+The sun's radiation helps him/her figure out direction.
+The sudden absence of the sun's heat may indicate a marquee or a canopy overhead.
+A drop in temperature to the side may tell him/her there is an alley between buildings.

-As she approaches a corner, she hears perpendicular as well as parallel traffic and, by sensing a change in sound and wind, knows she has passed the end of a row of buildings and is close to the corner.
-Sometimes she hears the nearby voices of other people waiting to cross the street, but she avoids taking her cues from the sounds of pedestrians because they may be jaywalking, which for her could be very dangerous.
-Instead, she stops, squares off, and listens for the parallel traffic to start and the perpendicular traffic to stop.
-When this happens, she steps down (looking straight ahead in order not to give the impression that she can see and is watching the traffic) and crosses the street.
-At the other side she feels and hears her cane touch the curb, where she steps up and out of the street as soon as possible.
+As he/she approaches a corner, she hears perpendicular as well as parallel traffic and, by sensing a change in sound and wind, he/she knows he/she has passed the end of a row of buildings and is close to the corner.
+Sometimes he/she hears the nearby voices of other people waiting to cross the street, but he/she avoids taking cues from the sounds of pedestrians because they may be jaywalking, which for him/her could be very dangerous.
+Instead, he/she stops, squares off, and listens for the parallel traffic to start and the perpendicular traffic to stop.
+When this happens, he/she steps down (looking straight ahead in order not to give the impression that he/she can see and is watching the traffic) and crosses the street.
+At the other side he/she feels and hears his/her cane touch the curb, where he/she steps up and out of the street as soon as possible.